 Clan Alasdair in the New World

-Records indicate that there were a handful of MacAlasdairs in the U.S. as early as the 1650s, some of them banished for their involvement in the various rebellions and risings that took place in 17th century Scotland.
-Coll McAlister of Balinakill was one of the founders of the 1739-40 Cape Fear settlement in North Carolina, and many MacAlasdairs emigrated to this colony in the years that followed.
+Records indicate that there were a handful of MacAlasdairs in the U.S. as early as the 1650s, some of them banished for their involvement in the civil wars of the 17th century.
+Somewhat later, Coll McAlister of Balinakill was one of the founders of the 1739-40 Cape Fear settlement in North Carolina, and many MacAlasdairs emigrated to this colony in the years that followed.
 MacAlasdairs fought with distinction in the Revolutionary War, on both sides in the Civil War, and in every American military conflict since.
 The name appears, in various forms, 12 times on the Vietnam Wall memorial in Washington, D.C.
 MacAlasdairs have also left their name on towns (McAlester, OK; McAllister, MT; McAlisterville, PA, among others), a Confederate military fort (Fort McAllister, Richmond Hill, GA), and even a college (McAlester College in Minnesota).

-MacAlasdairs are represented in the States by two organizations: the Clan MacAlister Society, based in California and focused mainly on Highland games and similar events; and the Clan McAlister of America, whose focus is genealogy and clan history and whose journal is part of the permanent collections of 35 major libraries across the country.
-CMA can be reached via the link shown at the bottom of this page.
+MacAlasdairs are represented in the States by two organizations: the Clan MacAlister Society (www.clanmacalistersociety.org), which represents the chief in this country; and the Clan McAlister of America (www.clanmcalister.org), whose focus is genealogy and whose journal is part of the permanent collections of 35 major libraries across the country.
+These organizations work in tandem, and many of us belong to both groups.

-Canada was a favourite destination of Highland emigrants from the start, and MacAlasdairs naturally were among them.
-During the American Revolution, when emigration to the 13 southern colonies was forbidden, Canada was by far the preferred alternative, and some U.S. MacAlasdairs may have emigrated northward during and after the war because they had opposed the revolution.
+Canada from the start was a favourite destination of Highland emigrants, and MacAlasdairs naturally were among them.
+During the American Revolution, when emigration to the 13 southern colonies was forbidden, Canada was by far the preferred alternative, and some MacAlasdair loyalists may have emigrated northward during and after the war.
 Clan McAlister of America has several Canadian family lines, and some MacAlasdair families are today represented on both sides of the U.S./Canada border.

-The best-known member of this clan connected with Canada is Sir William Alexander of Menstrie, who was granted about 40,000 square miles in eastern Canada for the development of the Nova Scotia (“New Scotland”) colony.
+The best known member of this clan connected with Canada is Sir William Alexander of Menstrie, who was granted about 40,000 square miles in eastern Canada for the development of the Nova Scotia (“New Scotland”) colony.
 Although he invested (and lost) much of his personal fortune in the colony's development, Sir William's own family never settled there, and modern Nova Scotian Alexanders do not descend from him.
-Nevertheless, his name is forever associated with the province's history.
+Nevertheless, his name is forever associated with that province's history.

 Scotland's historical links with the West Indies ensured emigration to that part of the Americas, though the earliest Scots to settle there were the hundreds of royalists sent as indentured servants after the Civil Wars (mid 1600s).
 After the Union of 1707, when English restrictions on Scottish trade in the Caribbean were eliminated, settlement by Scots in this part of the world increased.
 Like Canada, the British West Indies saw an influx of Loyalist Scots during and after the American war.
 According to David Dobson, however, Scots attracted to the West Indies tended to be those with business or financial interests there, and many of these eventually returned to Scotland (Dobson, Scots in the West Indies, 1707–1857).
 Some of them established temporary families with free black or even enslaved women: I was recently contacted by a man from the Bahamas who told me that his MacAlasdair ancestor lived there for some years before returning to the Scottish family he had left behind—something that was not all that uncommon.

 There have been MacAlasdairs in the Netherlands since 1717, when Duncan of Loup, youngest of the 8th laird's sons, settled there.
 There are also quite a few of us in Germany, including prominent politician David McAllister.
-I have had contact with members of our clan in South Africa, Argentina and Brazil, and I believe that there are also MacAlasdairs other parts of South America, but I have no information about them.
-If anyone does, or has further information about the Clan Alasdair in any of these or other places, please let me know.
+I have had contact with members of our clan in South Africa, Argentina and Brazil, and I believe that there are also MacAlasdairs other parts of South America, but I have very little information about them.

 About the Clan Alasdair